csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

 - Compiled vs. Interpreted languages
     - Not all high-level languages use a compiler - some use an interpreter
     - **Interpreter**: Lets a computer "execute" high-level code by translating one statement at a time to machine code
-    - Advantage: Less waiting time before you can run the program (no separate "compile" step)
+    - Advantage: Less waiting time before you can execute the program (no separate "compile" step)
-    - Disadvantage: Program runs slower since you wait for the high-level statements to be translated then the program is run
+    - Disadvantage: Program executes slower since you wait for the high-level statements to be translated then the program is executed
 - Managed high-level languages (like C#)
     - Combine features of compiled and interpreted languages
     - Compiler translates high-level statements to **intermediate language** instructions, not machine code
         - Intermediate language: Looks like assembly language, but not specific to any CPU
-    - **Runtime** executes by *interpreting* the intermediate language instructions - translates one at a time to machine code
+    - **run-time** executes by *interpreting* the intermediate language instructions - translates one at a time to machine code
-        - Faster since translation is partially done already (by compiler), only a simple "last step" is done when running the program
+        - Faster since translation is partially done already (by compiler), only a simple "last step" is done when executing the program
     - Advantages of managed languages:
         - In a "non-managed" language, a compiled program only works on one OS + CPU combination (**platform**) because it is machine code
         - Managed-language programs can be reused on a different platform without recompiling - intermediate language is not machine code and not CPU-specific
         - Still need to write an intermediate language interpreter for each platform (so it produces the right machine code), but, for a non-managed language, you must write a compiler for each platform
         - Writing a compiler is more complicated and more work than writing an interpreter thus an interpreter is a quicker (and cheaper) way to put your language on different platforms
-        - Intermediate-language interpreter is much faster than a high-level language interpreter, so programs run faster than an "interpreted language" like Python
+        - Intermediate-language interpreter is much faster than a high-level language interpreter, so programs execute faster than an "interpreted language" like Python
-    - This still runs slower than a non-managed language (due to the interpreter), so performance-minded programmers use non-managed compiled languages (e.g. for video games)
+    - This still executes slower than a non-managed language (due to the interpreter), so performance-minded programmers use non-managed compiled languages (e.g. for video games)

 ![A Visual Representation of the Differences Between High-Level Languages](img/overview_languages_2){#fig:flowchart2}